Image A Sound A+ Extras D+

 Mos is great, by the way.
 Hanks?
 Not so much.
 He basically revives his performance from the suitably creepy Alone with Her, a found-footage joint in which he plays a hi-tech voyeur who plants cameras inside his dreamgirl's apartment, then weasels his way into the woman's life based on the intimate details he's gleaned from listening to her half of phone conversations and watching her masturbate with a hairbrush.
 The problem is that a cyber-stalker and a doomsaying nutcase are very different animals, and the persona that's intimidating on a one-to-one scale just isn't credible in a terrorist context.
 Aside: Someone at "Dexter" must be a big fan of Alone with Her, as Hanks is reunited with co-star Jordana Spiro towards the end of his arc.
 "Deadwood"'s Molly Parker, meanwhile, appears as Hanks's older sister.
 After conveniently providing Deb reams of unsolicited backstory, she says, "I don't know why I'm telling you this."
 I'm convinced it was an ad lib born of Parker struggling to make the scene make sense to herself, and I wish they'd given her a more dignified exit.
 She's lovely.

 Lastly, I want to mention "Nebraska," a contender for the worst episode in the history of "Dexter".
-Dexter goes on a road trip with dead brother Brian (Christian Camargo), a.k.a. the Ice Truck Killer, to a backlot digitally posing as the titular city.
+Dexter goes on a road trip with dead brother Brian (Christian Camargo), a.k.a. the Ice Truck Killer, to a backlot digitally posing as the titular state.
 The devil to Harry's angel, Brian convinces Dexter to bang a cute cashier and steal her gun--one that will not, contrary to Chekhov's maxim, meaningfully resurface--and is frequently seen stuffing his face with food, which I guess means Dexter's eating for two?
 Must be symbolism.
 Soon Dexter gets what he came for: a confrontation with the Trinity Killer's son Jonah (Brando Eaton); but he chooses to let the kid live, exorcising Brian in the process.
 I hate this episode for several reasons, some superficial (Camargo makes my skin crawl), some pedantic (if Trinity is still on the loose as far as several law-enforcement agencies are concerned, how is Dexter able to so effortlessly obtain Jonah's home and work addresses?).
 But mostly I hate it for basing an entire episode around my least-favourite Dexter convention: Dexter conversing with personifications of his subconscious, always sans witnesses.
 The reason America loves "Dexter" is because he's not a serial killer but, increasingly literally, Batman.
 To me, though, he's starting to feel a bit too much like Mike Judge's Milton, the nerd working under de facto jocks (much like Dexter) who openly fantasizes setting the building on fire once his boss is out of earshot.
 I'm not saying these killings are all in his head, but better not touch his stapler.

 THE BLU-RAY DISC